john-itcsolutions/cheirrs/README.md

      If the following is implemented on the Host directly, the upcoming section on installing the cheirrs backend with database and blockchains, should be performed on a multipass ubuntu vm on top of the same Host.
 See below.
-     For now, the following may be performed on a multipass vm or the Host:
+     For now, the following should be performed on the Host (unless you feel like arranging X11 port forwarding to be able to access the Kubeflow Dashboard on the host browser):

-`sudo snap install multipass`
+`[sudo snap install multipass]`

-`multipass launch -n <vm-name> -c 3 -m 12G -d 100GB`
+`[multipass launch -n <vm-name> -c 3 -m 12G -d 100GB]`

      1. Install juju components
      2. Install microk8s on Host or vm as above